pippinbarr/cart253-2020/modules/04/conditionals.md

 `circle.speed = -circle.speed;`
 - This is our action inside the curly brackets
-- It sets the circle's speed to the negative of itself, which makes it move back to the left
+- It sets the circle's speed to the negative of itself.
+Given that `circle.speed` is __positive__ as it moves from the left to the right, this will make it __negative__, which means it will move from the right to the left.
 - We could add more lines in here if we wanted to

 The __condition__ can be anything we can think of, and the __action__ code can be as many lines of code as we like.